-Some investor’s decisions are often driven by price action.
-This creates an urge to buy a particular security, because the price is going higher.
+Some investors’ decisions are often driven by price action.
+This creates an urge to buy particular security because the price is going higher.
 This is especially common in stocks.
 This is where the term FOMO stock is often used.

 Investors may feel they are missing out on a particular stock or investment.
-This urge to buy or sell a particular security based on fear of missing out, can have a devastating effect on your investments.
+This urge to buy or sell particular security based on fear of missing out can have a devastating effect on your investments.